fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

         messageArea: ".flc-messageArea"
     },
     listeners: {
-        "onCreate.sayHello": "{that}.sayHello"
+        "onCreate.sayHello": "{that}.sayHello",
+        "onCreate.displayHello": "{that}.displayHello"
     },
-        "onCreate.writeMessage": {
-            // Gets us the DOM node as a jQuery object "this": "{that}.dom.message",
-            // This calls the 'html' function to replace the HTML at the node "method": "html",
-            "args": ["{that}.model.message"]
-        }
-    },
     invokers: {
         sayHello: {
             "this": "console",
             "method": "log",
+            "args": ["{that}.model.message"]
+        },
+        displayHello: {
+            // DOM node as a jQuery object
+            "this": "{that}.dom.messageArea",
+            // Calls the 'html' function to replace the HTML at the node "method": "html",
             "args": ["{that}.model.message"]
         }
     }